praschak/magic-clock/README.md

 magic-clock
 ===========

-build your own weasly family clock for more www.magicclock.de
+Build your own Weasley family clock for more visit www.magicclock.de

 Made with <3 in Munich